open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

 New Features:

-   - API - New function getVideoSourceList() to get the list of video sources (cameras).
+   - JS Client - New function getVideoSourceList() to get the list of video sources (cameras).
-   - API - New function setVideoSource() to set the video source before calling initLocalMedia.
+   - JS Client - New function setVideoSource() to set the video source before calling initLocalMedia.
    - Server - New function appObj.deleteRoom() - Can now delete a room!
 See issue #16
    - Server - New function getRoomName() for returning the associated room name.
 Added to roomObj and connectionRoomObj.
    - Server - New synchronous function appObj.isRoomSync() for returning a quick boolean to indicate if a room exists